jeanpaulsio/notes/books/pragmatic_programmer/chapter_05-part1.md

 * JP: This is spoken in the context of concurrency (going back to temporal coupling); These service objects are behind well defined interfaces

+* John: "services—independent, concurrent objects behind well-defined, consistent interfaces."

 ### Tip 41: Always Design for Concurrency

 * JP: Thinking linear-ly leads to assumptions and sloppy code and mysterious bugs.
 Concurrency gives you flexibility
+* John: concurrency forces you to think through things a bit more carefully—you're not alone at the party anymore.

 ### Tip 42: Separate Views from Models